California power outage: What happens when the lights go out

 PG&E said it will turn off power to 800,000 customers — that means millions of people — in 34 counties in northern, central and coastal California.
 In Southern California, SoCal Edison warned that it might shut off power to more than 100,000 customers in eight counties as high winds are expected to hit the region Thursday.

 The city of San Francisco isn’t covered by PG&E’s shutoffs.
-But much of the surrounding Bay Area and beyond could go dark, including large swaths of Silicon Valley, the cities of Oakland and Berkeley and much of the Northern California wine country hit by wildfires that killed 44 two years ago.
+But much of the surrounding Bay Area and beyond is expected to go dark, including large swaths of Silicon Valley, the cities of Oakland and Berkeley and much of the Northern California wine country hit by wildfires that killed 44 two years ago.
 The outage also affects parts of the agricultural Central Valley, the state’s northern and central coasts and the Sierra Nevada foothills where a November wildfire blamed on PG&E transmission lines killed 85 people and devastated the town of Paradise.

 HOW DO CALIFORNIANS KNOW IF THEIR POWER IS GOING OFF?

 PG&E said it was informing customers by text and email about where and when power would be cut.
-But its website, where it directed people to check whether their addresses would be affected, wasn’t working most of the day Tuesday after being overloaded with visitors.
+But its website, where it directed people to check whether their addresses would be affected, wasn’t working most of the day Tuesday and Wednesday morning after being overloaded with visitors.
 Local police departments and city and county officials were also sending auto-text and phone alerts as part of a system that local authorities urged residents to sign up for after last year’s devastating wildfires.

 WHAT ABOUT SCHOOLS AND PUBLIC BUILDINGS?